aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/openwebui/index.en.md

 ## How We Deployed Open WebUI

-We used the official [Open Webui Helm chart](https://github.com/open-webui/helm-charts) to deploy Open Webui on our EKS Automode cluster.
+We used the official [Open Webui Helm chart](https://github.com/open-webui/helm-charts) to deploy Open Webui on our EKS Auto Mode cluster.

 ::alert[**Helm** is a package manager for Kubernetes that uses 'charts' as its package format.
 Charts are collections of YAML files that define Kubernetes resources, with support for Go template syntax to generate manifests dynamically.
 [Learn more about Helm →](https://helm.sh/)]{type="info"}